Moulton, Northamptonshire: Geography

+Moulton has a population of over 5,000, and ever growing with new developments along the outskirts of the village.
+It is situated about 4 mi north of Central Northampton.
+Moulton has been affected by the expansion of Northampton, new build developments and expanding borders, yet retains a village identity.

 The boundaries of Moulton extend from Pitsford reservoir in the north to Moulton Lane in the south.
 In the east, the A43 (Kettering Road) is the border, with a small quantity of land that adjoins the east side of the A43 near Ashley Lane.
 The western fringe corresponds with all land east of Spectacle Lane.

 The topography of Moulton is generally flat, but the gradient of land runs from a higher southern elevation in towards lower parts, in the village centre, and then elevates again in a northern direction.
 At the northern boundary the lower elevations of the reservoir are separated from the village by a strip of high ground.

 In the village centre, a tributary of the Nene river flows from the east of the village in a westerly direction where it joins the Nene near Chapel Brampton.
 Medieval fish ponds in the village were fed from this tributary.

-Crowfields Meadow is part of Moulton village and boasts a range of wildlife and plants.
-Boughton Lane Pocket Park on the Southern end of Moulton is another source of animal and plant biodiversity.
+Crowfields Common is part of Moulton village and boasts a range of wildlife and plants.
+Boughton Lane Pocket Park on the southern end of Moulton is another source of animal and plant biodiversity.

 The A43 Moulton Bypass provisionally opened on 6 February 2020, removing through traffic from the village.
+Travelling northbound, you get views of Overstone Hall and Overstone School.

+Moulton Festival

+Moulton Festival is an annual festival (or fete) held in the summer of every year by Moulton Parish Council.
+The first festival took place in 1972, and was originally held to raise funds for refurbishment of the bells at the parish church.
+The vicar at the time, Reverend Roy Cattell, and the captain of the bellringers, Barry Care, planned a new village festival that combined three of the existing village traditions: The May Queen, The Carnival Parade, and the annual Church Fete.

+In modern times, the festival has grown into an event that brings in people from around Northamptonshire, including adjacent villages such as Overstone, Sywell, and Holcot.
+The local Morris Men take part in a dance at the festival.